-In our opinion, Little Lake City School District complied with the laws and regulations of the state programs referred to above for the year ended June 30, 2020,
+In our opinion, Little Lake City School District complied, in all material respects with the laws and regulations of the state programs referred to above for the year ended June 30, 2021, except as described in the accompanying Schedule of State Compliance Findings and Questioned Costs.

-The purpose of this report on state compliance is solely to describe the results of our testing based on the requirements of the 2019-2020 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting.
+The purpose of this report on state compliance is solely to describe the results of our testing based on the requirements of the 2020-2021 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting.
 Accordingly, this report is not suitable for any other purpose.

-Esde Saelly LLP
+Each Bailly LLP

-FINANCIAL STATEMENTS

-Type of auditor's report issued Unmodified

-Internal control over financial reporting:

-Material weaknesses identified No

-Significant deficiencies identified not considered

-to be material weaknesses None Reported

-Noncompliance material to financial statements noted?

-FEDERAL AWARDS

-Internal control over major program:

-Material weaknesses identified No

-Significant deficiencies identified not considered

-to be material weaknesses None Reported

-Type of auditor's report issued on compliance

-for major programs: Unmodified

-Any audit findings disclosed that are required to be reported in accordance with Uniform Guidance 2 CFR 200.516:

-Identification of major programs:

-Name of Federal Program or Cluster CFDA Number

-No

-Child Nutrition Cluster 10.553, 10.555, 10.559

-Dollar threshold used to distinguish between type A

-and type B programs: \$ 750,000

-Auditee qualified as low-risk auditee?

-STATE COMPLIANCE

-Type of auditor's report issued on compliance

-for programs: Unmodified
+Schedule of Findings and Questioned Costs June 30, 2021 Little Lake City School District

+Financial Statements

+Type of auditor's report issued Unmodified Internal control over financial reporting Material weaknesses identified Significant deficiencies identified not considered to be material weaknesses No None Reported Noncompliance material to financial statements noted?
+No Federal Awards Internal control over major program Material weaknesses identified Significant deficiencies identified not considered Νο to be material weaknesses None Reported Type of auditor's report issued on compliance for major programs Unmodified Any audit findings disclosed that are required to be reported in accordance with Uniform Guidance 2 CFR 200.516(a) Νο Identification of major programs Name of Federal Program or Cluster Federal Financial Assistance Listing/ Federal CFDA Number Corona Virus Relief Fund Education Stabilization Fund 21.019 84.425C & 84.425D Dollar threshold used to distinguish between type A and type B programs \$ 750,000 Auditee qualified as low-risk auditee?
+No State Compliance State Compliance Type of auditor's report issued on compliance for programs Unmodified Type of auditor's report issued on compliance Unmodified

+Classroom Teacher Salaries